 - Review all information and then click the “Complete This Order” button.

-- Your tags are now ordered and will be shipped according to the Oregon Convention Center.
+- Your tags are now ordered and will be available during conference cellar hours at the event.

 WHERE TO APPLY THE KEG TAGS